-When considering price, weight, strength, and performance, LS07 is a great Goldilocks fabric.
-While not the strongest or the lightest on this list, it does blend the strength of nylon with the water-repelling properties of polyester (no sag and limited absorption) at a relatively low cost and light weight.
+When considering price, weight, strength, and performance, LS07 is a great goldilocks fabric.
+While not the strongest or the lightest on this list, it does blend the strength of nylon with the water-repelling properties of polyester at a relatively low cost.
 Great for humid and wet environments.

 210d HDPE Gridstop

 If durability is your main concern, go with 210d HDPE Gridstop.
 A classic fabric in the ultralight community, 210d HDPE Gridstop has stood the test of time and has the potential to last many thousands of trail miles.
-The PU coated interior makes the fabric waterproof, but the nylon fibers will absorb moisture.
-This means exposure to wet conditions will add weight to your pack and cause the fabric to sag.
+The nylon fibers can absorb moisture, but the PU coating on the interior will prevent water migration through the fabric in stormy conditions.

 2.92 oz DCF Hybrid